ClementNerma/Rave/docs/books/hybrid.md

   // ...
 ```

-The `_self` keyword is a type that refers to the current class.

 This cloning way is simple but implies two problems, though.
 The first one is that, for a moment, an exact clone of the instance exists.
 This can be a problem is some specific situations, so we have to be careful about this point.
 The second one is that this doesn't work on classes which has non-clonable attributes.

 For example, if we have in our class a `Superthing` instance, with the `Superthing` class not being clonable, an error will be thrown at build time.